-If the installation is not started immediately upon delivery of the home, the retailer and/or installer has the responsibility to ensure that the exterior weather protection covering of marriage walls and the roof of homes with hinged roofs has not been damaged during shipment or while in storage on the retailer's lot or at the home site before installation is complete.
+If the installation is not started immediately upon delivery of the home, the retailer and/or installer has the responsibility to ensure that any exterior weather protection covering applied to the home has not been damaged during shipment or while in storage on the retailer's lot or at the home site before installation is complete.
 Inspect the home immediately upon the delivery and frequently during storage.
-Promptly repair tears in the home closure materials using a contractors sheathing tape designed for use with polyethylene sheeting to prevent damage from the elements.
+Promptly repair damage in the home protective covering using a contractors sheathing tape designed for use with polyethylene sheeting or other appropriate sealants depending on the material to be sealed to prevent damage from the elements.
 Inspect and repair roof shingles and siding as needed.